Main campus of the Georgia Institute of Technology: Howey Physics Building

 The Joseph H. Howey Physics Building is the main academic building for the School of Physics.
 Located on Central Campus, the building was opened in 1967 and named after Joseph H. Howey, who had served as director of the school from 1935 to 1963.
 The building includes 26,000 square feet of instructional space and 156,000 square feet of research laboratory space.

+Kandeda Building for Innovative Sustainable Design

+Opened in 2019, the Kandeda Building demonstrates regenerative design, construction, and operation techniques.
+Its Living Building Challenge certification goes beyond LEED requirements.